skateco/skate/README.md

 Nginx container listening on port 80 and 443

-Use an Ingress resource to enable.
+Use an Ingress resource to route traffic to a pod.

 ```yaml
 apiVersion: networking.k8s.io/v1